Stamatis8/geom-moments/README.md

 # Usage

 Since this is a header-only library, one can simply move the files in `src` to a `path` which the compiler has access to.
-Then, in the file that the user wants to use this library, they can simply include the `geom_moments.hpp` header by `#include "path/geom_moments.hpp"`. (ie one can copy-paste the contents of `src` to the project folder and then simply `#include geom_moments.hpp`).
+Then, in the file that the user wants to use this library, they can simply include the `geom_moments.hpp` header by `#include "path/geom_moments.hpp"`. (ie one can copy-paste the contents of `src` to their project folder and then simply `#include geom_moments.hpp`).

 # Overview